bootsector/stm32-hid-bootloader/README.md

 It doesn't use ST libraries since they are bloated and buggy.
 Only CMSIS and some required system files and macros have been used from ST provided SDK.

-This allowed for a very small bootloader - under 3KB!
+This allowed for a very small bootloader - less than 4KB!

-1KB following the bootloader is reserved to the user for storing config data.

-If no config data is used, a blank config data (blank-config.bin) is provided so firmwares could be flashed by the provided CLI tool like:
+Firmware .bin files can be flashed with the provided CLI tool like:

-hid-flash blank-config.bin MYFIRMWARE.BIN
+hid-flash MYFIRMWARE.BIN

 Please check the cli directory for the hid-flash tool source code.